Full metastable asymptotic of the Fisher information: Introduction

 \subsection{The low temperature regime and metastability}

 In this paper we study the asymptotic behaviour of the Fisher information relative to $m_\beta= e^{-\beta V}dx$ in the low temperature regime, that is $\beta\to \infty$.
-When the potential $V$ admits several local minima, in this regime energy traps are created which slowdown the dynamics~\eqref{e:diffusionprocess} around these minima and produce metastability effects.
+When the potential $V$ admits several local minima, in this regime energy traps are created which slow down the dynamics~\eqref{e:diffusionprocess} around these minima and produce metastability effects.

-In the heuristic picture, there are several relevant time scales that feature a non-trivial dynamics: on short time scales, i.e.\ when $t=t(\beta)$ grows slowly as a function of $\beta$, the system essentially follows the deterministic gradient flow with respect to the potential $V$.
+In the heuristic picture, there are several relevant time scales that feature a non-trivial dynamics: on the natural time-scale on which the process is defined, the system essentially follows the deterministic gradient flow with respect to the potential $V$.
 In particular, all critical points of V are absorbing for the limiting dynamics.
 On a longer time scale (see below), the process just lives on critical points; however on this scale stable critical points (that is, local minima of $V$) are absorbing for the dynamics (once visited, the system sticks there).
 When observed on even larger time scales, typically exponentially large in $\beta$ \cite[Chap.
 6.]{FW}, even among the local minima distinctions become observable: on the long run, rare but sufficiently large fluctuations may occur that allow the process to climb the mountain pass which leads to another local minimum.
 This tunneling or metastable transition among local minima favors the passage from a minimum point to a deeper, energetically more convenient minimum point.
 Thus, on the long run, the deeper the local minimum, the more time the process will spend around it.